DusanStevic/Agent/README.md

 * Using NGINX in the backend as a reverse proxy
 * Using NGINX in the frontend as a web server for displaying the static content of the dist folder
 * Shell Scripting
+* 3 types of artifacts:
+  * The first type of artifacts: npm base image (npm dependencies download acceleration) published on Docker Hub
+* Heroku

 # Agent Instructions
 **Start Docker Daemon:** If you're using Docker for Windows, Then simply start the desktop app installed in: